 Dr Gary Barker is a Research Scientist in Norwich.
 He has been actively involved in research since 1981 in the Physics Department at Sheffield University and from 1984 until 2018 at the Institute of Food Research.

 Dr Gauri Godbole

-Dr Gauri Godbole is a Consultant Medical Microbiologist and Parasitologist at the National Infection Service, Public Health England.
+Dr Gauri Godbole is a Consultant Medical Microbiologist and Parasitologist at the National Infection Service, UK Health Security Agency.

 Mr Alec Kyriakides